Where do I begin?! I’m such a Google queen. I mean, if I can do it (or at least try)…. Bet your butt I will.

 Now here is the setting- this was the “cash for clunkers” time period.
 Jobs were scarce and struggle was everywhere.
 Money was tight and times were hard.
 Hardest I had ever been through in my short adult life.
 And we were about to have a baby!
 (Enter sarcastic, tearful “yay!” here).
-My in laws established a garden and was in the process of growing their farm into what they always had dreamt.
+My in-laws established a garden.
+They were in the process of growing their farm into what they always had dreamed it could be.
 Air conditioning was a non-necessity (boy, does it get HOT in Arkansas during the summer) and learning to live under someone else’s “alternative” rules was a little something to get used to.
 Cable was also not important.
 Or a dryer.

 Yes, a dryer!
 What????
 NO RHOC????
 Seriously?!
 YES!
 I’m going to be so bored.
 Who wants to be outside all day anyway?!
 Or so I thought…

 “Necessity is the mother of all invention”… and when you don’t have something, for one reason or another, you adapt, improvise and overcome.
 It’s life changing.